Let us now briefly consider examples of empowerment foresight in four practice domains. These are a modified version of the STEEPS foresight domains.

 The answer to this evolutionary question of timing is hard to predict.
 But I do think it is a good prediction that as humanity continues its incredible rise, our leaders, planners, and builders must become evolutionary developmentalists if we are to learn to see reality through the universe’s eyes, not just our own.

-In Chapter 2 and this chapter, we have argued that a set of universal developmental processes appear to be driving accelerating technological change.
+In Chapter 7 and this chapter, we have argued that a set of universal developmental processes appear to be driving accelerating technological change.
 We have called those processes STEM compression (STEM efficiency and density of computation and physical transformation) and Densification and Dematerialization (“D&D”).
-We have also used the evo devo perspective to expand these “drivers” beyond D&D to include six other important variables, calling them Eight Goals of complex adaptive systems.
+We have also used the evo devo perspective to expand these “drivers” beyond D&D to include six other important variables, calling them Ten Values of adaptive social systems.
 We have even proposed, in the transcension hypothesis, that all advanced universal civilizations may end up leaving normal space for some kind of “inner space”, most likely black holes, as the most efficient way to meet all other universal civilizations to compare and contrast their imperfect knowledge, perhaps as a step on a path to universal replication.
 All of these are of course very preliminary and speculative models, but hopefully they at least advance the discussion on these topics, at a time when scholarship in these areas is still quite immature.

 These are some of the more obvious examples of developmental futures that seem likely, when one looks carefully at today’s accelerating science, technology, and computation.
 The better we get at carefully building and critiquing our developmental models, and the more we help our clients and the public to see the world in both evolutionary and developmental terms, the better we can all get at steering toward the positive sum destinations that are implicit in the technology, waiting patiently to be born.